chuxmykel/banka-ui/README.md

-# keepClone
+# banka-ui
-A clone of Google Keep note taking app
+A Simple React app to consume the banka api